RyanBProg/slot-pick/README.md

 1. Add your choices to the list
 2. Pull the lever
-3. Let SlotPick make your decision!
+3. Let Slot Pick make your decision!